Ford Fiesta (second generation): Sales

-The Mk2 Fiesta, facing competition from the Vauxhall Nova and Austin Metro, was one of the UK's top superminis.
+The Mk2 Fiesta, facing its stiffest competition from the Vauxhall Nova and Austin Metro, was Britain’s most popular supermini of its era.
 In its best-ever year, 1987, over 150,000 Fiesta models were sold in the UK, though it finished second in the sales charts to the Ford Escort, despite the fact that it was fundamentally an 11-year old design by this point.

-In West Germany, then Europe's largest national car market, the Fiesta managed to outsell the Volkswagen Polo in 1984, 1985 and again in 1989, while the Polo narrowly outsold the Fiesta each year between 1986 and 1988.
+In West Germany, then Europe's largest national car market, where larger cars are generally more popular, the Fiesta managed to outsell the Volkswagen Polo in 1984, 1985 and again in 1989, while the Polo narrowly outsold the Fiesta each year between 1986 and 1988.
 Throughout this period, West German sales of the Opel Corsa trailed those of both the Fiesta and the Polo.

 By April 1989, when a new generation of Fiesta was launched, combined production and sales of the first two generations of Fiesta, produced between 1976 and 1989, had exceeded 4.5 million units.